nadavmatalon/MCP9802/README.md

 ```
 As noted above, whichever library you intend to use for this purpose __must be alredy installed__ for the MCP9802 library to work.

+2) __Device Temperature Range__

+The MCP9802 is designed to measure temperature btween -55°C to 125°C (-67°F to 257°F).
+Measurments below or above this range will return the minimum or maximum measurable value.
+Concurently, the ability to custom set the HYSTERESIS or LIMIT values has been limited to thisrange in software (even though logically, these values would need to be al least slightly lower or higher with respect to the actual measurable temperature).

-__2. Shutdown & Conversion Mode__
+3) __Shutdwon & Conversion Mode__

-The first bit of the configuration byte controls the device mode of operation, namely: ON, in which the device operates in 'CONTINUOUS' mode,
-or OFF - or more precisely HYBERNATE (as I2C communication remains active), in which the device operates in 'SINGLE-SHOT' nmode.
-As such, setting
-the 'CONVERSION MODE' of the device to 'CONTINUOUS' will effectively ensure that it is 'ON', while setting it to 'SINGLE-SHOT' mode will turn it OFF
-(or more accurately, put it in hybernate mode).
+The first bit of the configuration byte controls the device mode of operation, namely: ON, in which the device operates in 'CONTINUOUS' mode, or OFF - or more precisely HYBERNATE (as I2C communication remains active), in which the device operates in 'SINGLE-SHOT' nmode.
+As such, setting the 'CONVERSION MODE' of the device to 'CONTINUOUS' will effectively ensure that it is 'ON', while setting it to 'SINGLE-SHOT' mode will turn it OFF (or, rather, put it in hybernate mode).

-__3. Hysteresis & Limit Registers Resolution__
+4) __Hysteresis & Limit Registers Resolution__

 The Temperature register has a setteble range of 9 to 12-BIT (0.5 to 0.0625 degrees Celsius respectively).
-However, both the LIMIT and HYSTERESIS
-registers only have a 9-BIT fixed resolution.
-This means these registers can only be set with a maximum resolution of 0.5 degrees Celsius.
-Hence, while the relevant functions (e.g. setTempC(); ) will happily accept any float value within the premmitted parameter range (-55C to 125C)
-for either of these two registers, this float value will be automatically rounded to the nearest 0.5C.
+However, both the LIMIT and HYSTERESIS registers only have a 9-BIT fixed resolution.
+This means these registers can only be set with a maximum accuracy of 0.5 degrees Celsius.
+Hence, while the relevant functions (i.e. setHyst() and setLimit() ) will happily accept any float value within the premmitted parameter range (-55°C to 125°C) for either of these two registers, this float value will be automatically rounded to the nearest 0.5C.

-__4. Degrees Celsius & Fahrenheit__
+5) __Degrees Celsius & Fahrenheit__

-The libraty offers the option of getting/setting all termperature values (Abmient [read-only], Limit [read-write] and/or Hysteresis [read-write])
+The libraty offers the option of getting/setting all termperature values (Abmient [read-only], Limit [read-write] and/or Hysteresis [read-write]) in either degrees Celsuis or Fahrenheit (the default is degrees Celsius).
-in either degrees Celsuis or Fahrenheit.
-These can be obtained in a floating point format or, if prefered, in a x16 integer format to speed-up
-conversion calculations and save memory space.

-__5. Degress Fahrenheit Precision Limitations__
+6) __Degrees Fahrenheit Accuracy Limitation__

-As the MCP9802 was designed primerily to work in a degree Celsuis scheme, all Fahrenheit values obtained (or custom set by the user)
-can only represent approximations of the precise Celsius values generated or stored by the device.
-This limitation is particualarly
-noticable when setting the LIMIT or HYSTERESIS registers to custom Fahrenheit values, as a double operation takes place, namely:
-rounding the given value to the nearest 0.5 degree Celisus and the subsequent conversion of this figure to the equivalent Fahrenheit value.
+As the MCP9802 was designed to work in a degrees Celsuis scheme, all Fahrenheit values obtained (or custom set by the user) can only represent as close approximations as possible with relation to the Celsius values generated or stored by the device.
+This limitation is perhaps most noticable when setting the LIMIT or HYSTERESIS registers to custom Fahrenheit values, as a double operation needs to take place, namely: conversion of this figure to the equivalent Celsius value and then rounding that value to the nearest 0.5 degree Celisus (the latter stems from the 9-BIT size of the HYSTERESIS & LIMIT registers as noted above).

-__6. Alert Output__
+7) __Alert Functionality__

-The MCP9802's Alert functionality is based on an 'open collector' architecture which means it requires a pull-up resistor in order to work
-(this is true for both Alert Types, i.e. 'ACTIVE-LOW' and 'ACTIVE-HIGH).
-For the purposes of this testing sketch, the Atmega's (weak) internal
+The MCP9802's Alert functionality is based on an 'open collector' architecture which means it requires a pull-up resistor in order to work (this is true for both Alert Types, i.e. 'ACTIVE-LOW' and 'ACTIVE-HIGH).
+For the purposes of this testing sketch, the Atmega's (weak) internal pull-up resistor is used and so the only connection needed in this context is between the MCP9802's ALERT pin and the Arduino's Digital Pin D2.
+However, for any real-life use of the device, it is highly recommended to implement a suitable external pull-up resistor (typically 10K) hooked-up betweem the ALERT pin and VCC.

+__8. Alert Output__

-pull-up resistor is used and so the only connection needed in this context is between the MCP9802's ALERT pin and the Arduino's Digital Pin D2.
-However, for any real-life use of the device, it is highly recommended to implement a suitable external pull-up resistor (typically 10K)
-hooked-up betweem the ALERT pin and VCC.
+The MCP9802's Alert functionality is based on an 'open collector' architecture which means it requires a pull-up resistor in order to work (this is true for both Alert Types, i.e. 'ACTIVE-LOW' and 'ACTIVE-HIGH).
+For the purposes of this testing sketch, the Atmega's (weak) internal pull-up resistor is used and so the only connection needed in this context is between the MCP9802's ALERT pin and the Arduino's Digital Pin D2.
+However, for any real-life use of the device, it is highly recommended to implement a suitable external pull-up resistor (typically 10K) hooked-up betweem the ALERT pin and VCC.

-__7. Device Information String__
+__9. Device Information String__

-It is now possible to extend the MCP9802 Library to include a function for generating a pritable device information string showing all the
-relevant details about the devices current Configuration, Limit & Hysteresis settings.
-As the additional functionality comes at the cost
+It is now possible to extend the MCP9802 Library to include a function for generating a pritable device information string showing all the relevant details about the devices current Configuration, Limit & Hysteresis settings.
+As the additional functionality comes at the cost of increased memory usage, it was implemented as an optional add-on rather than added directly to the core MCP9802 Library.
+See the [MCP9802_Info](https://github.com/nadavmatalon/MCP9802/blob/master/examples/MCP9802_Info/MCP9802_Info.ino) example sketch for detailed explanation and an actual usage demo.

+__10. Device I2C Communications String__

-of increased memory usage, it was implemented as an optional add-on rather than added directly to the core MCP9802 Library.
-See the
-[MCP9802_Info](https://github.com/nadavmatalon/MCP9802/blob/master/examples/MCP9802_Info/MCP9802_Info.ino) example sketch for detailed explanation and an actual usage demo.
+It is now possible to also extend the MCP9802 Library to include a function for generating a pritable I2C Communications string showing the result of each I2C transaction in a human-friendly way, something that may be useful, for example, during debugging sessions.
+As the additional functionality comes at the cost of increased memory usage, it was implemented as an optional add-on rather than added directly to the core MCP9802 Library.
+See the [MCP9802_I2C_Status](https://github.com/nadavmatalon/MCP9802/blob/master/examples/MCP9802_I2C_Status/MCP9802_I2C_Status.ino) example sketch for detailed explanation and an actual usage demo.

 ## I2C ADDRESSES

-Each ADS1110 has 1 of 8 possible I2C addresses (factory hardwired & recognized by its specific part number & top marking
-on the package itself):
+Each ADS1110 has 1 of 8 possible I2C addresses (factory hardwired & recognized by its specific part number & top marking on the package itself):

 | PART NO.        | BIN      | HEX  | DEC | MARKING |
 |-----------------|----------|------|-----|---------|